Cloud-CV/IDE/README.md

         CELERY_RESULT_BACKEND = 'redis://localhost:6379/0'
         ```

-    * Replace celery broker url and result backend hostname to ``` localhost ``` in ide/celery_app.py, line 8.
+    * Change celery broker url and result backend hostname to ``` localhost ``` in ide/celery_app.py, line 8.

         ```
         app = Celery('app', broker='redis://localhost:6379/0', backend='redis://localhost:6379/0', include=['ide.tasks'])
         ```

-5. If you have Caffe, Keras and Tensorflow already installed on your computer, skip this step
+5. If you have Caffe, Keras and Tensorflow already installed on your computer, skip this step.
 * For Linux users
     * Install Caffe, Keras and Tensorflow